kongjy/MultimodalAFMonPMMAP3HT_processing/README.md

 The notebook was written in Python 3.5.
 Aside from the typical Python computing packages (like scipy, numpy, and sklearn), [dipy](https://dipy.org/) is required.

-If you are interested in registering multimodal image data, check out this repository where I provide a step-by-step tutorial (beginning with installing Python with Conda) on how to do so with dipy.
+If you are interested in registering multimodal image data, check out [this notebook](https://github.com/kongjy/DipyImageAlignentTutorial/blob/master/Image%20Registration%20Tutorial%20with%20Dipy.ipynb) where I provide a step-by-step tutorial (beginning with installing Python with Conda) on how to do so with dipy.
 It also contains commentary on what's happening under the hood.
 If you use dipy for image registration, please cite the package according to the guidelines as indicated by the developers of the package [here](https://dipy.org/documentation/1.1.1./cite/#a-note-on-citing-our-work).